999 Calls.

 Do I need to drive?+

-No. Non-drivers can fully participate and respond as part of a crew.
+No. Non-drivers are very welcome and can fully participate as part of a crew.

-The response vehicle does not operate under blue light exemptions.
-CFRs are not able to claim any exemption under the Road Traffic Act and are therefore obliged to adhere to all road traffic regulations.
-The use of audible or visual devices, i.e. blue lights/sirens is strictly prohibited.
+Please note that the response vehicle does not operate under blue light exemptions — all road traffic regulations apply at all times and the use of audible or visual devices, i.e. blue lights/sirens is strictly prohibited.

 Why get involved?+